Eat Right to Beat Tuberculosis |Best Tuberculosis Hospital In Dubai | Aster

 Vitamin D plays a role in the function of macrophages, and a key factor in host resistance in tuberculosis.

 Vit D fortified food includes eggs, fish like tuna, mackerel.

 The essential trace element selenium has an important function in maintaining the immune processes and thus may have a critical role in the clearance of mycobacteria.
 Selenium has been found as a significant factor in the relative risk for developing mycobacterial diseases in HIV-positive patients.

 Nuts and nut seeds in a moderate quantity should be taken twice a week.

 There are two explanations for the association of low iron status and infection.
 One is that anemia results from chronic infection and the other is that iron deficiency would increase susceptibility to infection such as tuberculosis.

-Green leafy vegetables with a piece of lemon is a healthy tip to enhance iron absorption in body.
+Green leafy vegetables with a piece of lemon are a healthy tip to enhance iron absorption in the body.

 Polyunsaturated fatty acids